vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/variants.md

 ## Strain difference
-Some strains are much more infectious.
+- Global database of GISAID which collects the genomic sequencing around the world.

+## Victoria
 Original is called: Victoria.

 ## 20J/501Y.V3 or P.1
-- Manaus, Brazil
+- Manaus, Brazil.
+Later: British Columbia in Canada.
-- 2-2.5 times more transmissible and proving to be lethal.
+- 2-2.5 times more transmissible and proving to be lethal. more likely to cause serious illness in young people (20-39 years being 2.7 times more likely to die).
+- vaccines work albeit some lowered efficacy
 - Brazil used Chinese Sinovac vaccine which has lesser protection against the mutants.

 ## VOC-202012/01, B.1.1.7, 20I/501Y.V1